History of modern period domes: Governmental buildings

+The New Hampshire State House, built from 1816 to 1819, featured a dome crowned by a gilded eagle.
+When the dome was replaced after an 1864 project to double the size of the building, the eagle was transferred to the new dome.

 The design for the United States' national capitol building approved by George Washington included a dome modeled on the Pantheon, with a low exterior elevation.
 Subsequent design revisions resulted in a double dome, with a raised external profile on an octagonal drum, and construction did not begin until 1822.
 The interior dome was built of stone and brick except for the upper third, which was made of wood.
 The exterior dome was wooden and covered with copper sheeting.
 The dome and building were completed by Charles Bulfinch in 1829.

 Most of the 50 state capitol buildings or statehouses with domes in the United States cover a central rotunda, or hall of the people, due to the use of a bicameral legislature.
 The Pennsylvania capitol building designed by Stephen Hills in Harrisburg was the earliest to combine all the elements that would subsequently become characteristic of state capitol buildings: dome, rotunda, portico, and two legislative chambers.
 Like the design of the national capitol, the design was chosen through a formal competition.
 Early domed state capitol buildings include those of North Carolina (as remodeled by William Nichols), Alabama (in Tuscaloosa), Mississippi, Maine (1832), Kentucky, Connecticut (in New Haven), Indiana, North Carolina (as rebuilt), Missouri (very similar to Hills' Harrisburg design), Minnesota (later rebuilt), Texas, and Vermont (1832).